Astonishing apples for Apple Day

 Apple Day takes place 21 October with this year many having Apple Weekend events around that day.
 It's a chance to celebrate the king of the fruits, the apple.
 The day was originally set up by conservation charity Common Ground in order to draw attention to some of the incredible varieties of apples that we are in danger of losing.
-Here we’ve picked eight of the best apple cultivars, all of which are grown and sold by Lubera, and are available to grow in your very own garden.
+Here we've picked eight of the best apple cultivars, all of which are grown and sold by Lubera, and are available to grow in your very own garden.

 The Redlove range is a particularly impressive range of apples, as both their skin and flesh of the apples are red, and they stay red even when cooked.
 These are packed with antioxidants and the Lollipop is small and cute to boot.
 Its pinky hues and small, round shape give it its name and it is the sweetest Redlove out there.

 More on apples

 Less the apple of Eden and more a protest apple.
 This cultivar got its name because Lubera hasn’t registered it on the official list for marketing and sale.
 This means that The Forbidden Apple has no trademark or variety protection and is free to be propagated and sold.
 Less forbidden then, more free for all.

 This yellow/green columnar apple took an astonishing 20 years for Lubera to originate.
 It tastes a little sour, but very crisp and juicy and is a hardy apple for use on south- and west-facing walls.

 This particular apple has a heady aroma and beautiful, bright lenticels, which give the handsome speckled appearance.
 This is an easy apple to cultivate and it is resistant to fire blight and scab.
 It fruits in its second year of planting.

 ‘Paradis Granny Swiss’ apple